Resistance

 Mistake 1: One announcement for everyone.
 A town hall or company-wide email treats every approach the same.
 It shouldn't.
 Natural Gold Mines want detail.
 Natural Blue Oceans want care.
 Natural Green Planets want context.
 Natural Orange Sky needs speed.
 One message can't deliver all four.

 Mistake 2: Launching before listening.
 If you haven't gathered input from all four approaches before announcing, your change plan has blind spots.
-Natural Gold Mines will find the gaps in your evidence.
-Natural Blue Ocean will identify the people you forgot.
-Natural Green Planets will see the system flaws.
-Natural Orange Skies will spot the bottlenecks.
-Let them find those things before launch, not after.
+Let them find the gaps before launch, not after.

 Start by understanding which approaches sit where in your organization.
 The free Naturally assessment takes five minutes and reveals how each person processes information, makes decisions, and responds to change.